libktx/ktx/assets/README.md

 - `file` utility function allows to quickly obtain a `FileHandle` instance.
 It features an optional `type` parameter which allows to choose the `FileType`, while defaulting to the most common `Internal`.

+#### `FileHandleResolver`

+- `FileType.getResolver` extension method was added to quickly construct `FileHandleResolver` instances for the chosen file types.
+- `FileHandleResolver.withPrefix` extension method was added to ease decoration of `FileHandleResolver` instances with `PrefixFileHandleResolver`.
+- `FileHandleResolver.forResolutions` extension method was added to ease decoration of `FileHandleResolver` instances with `ResolutionFileResolver`.
+- `resolution` factory function was added to construct `ResolutionFileResolver.Resolution` instances with idiomatic Kotlin syntax.

 ### Usage examples

 Obtaining `FileHandle` instances: